Kangerlussuaq Ridge Trail

 • Weather can change very quickly.
 Even on a sunny day, make sure you bring a wind- and waterproof jacket with you as a minimum.

 • Make sure you bring snacks and a full water bottle.
-There is not much water along this trail.
+Refill from rivers and lakes.
 We also recommend you bring sunscreen, a sun hat, and a mosquito head-net.

 • Please minimize your impact on the environment.
 Don’t build or alter cairns, leave establish trails and roads, or take shortcuts.
-Remember to take all your rubbish back to Kangerlussuaq with you.
+Remember to take all your trash with you.

 Please make sure you are familiar with all our safety recommendations and the 7 Leave No Trace principles before you hike.